qgis/QGIS-Website/README.md

 The site will automatically refresh any page you have open if you edit it and save your work.
 Magical eh?

+## File naming conventions

+* Separate words in file names with hyphens e.g. windows-download.md
+* Avoid abbreviations in the words of your files
+* Write file names in lower case only
+* No spaces in file names

 ## Changing the templates

 Page type | Path